spsforks/SCons-scons-wiki/SconsTutorial1.md

 ## Installing Scons

 First you need Python installed.
 Then the most recent version of SCons can always be found on the Scons.org website ([http://www.scons.org/download.php](http://www.scons.org/download.php)).
-Windows users can download a Win32 installer.
-For [RedHat](RedHat) users there is RPM package.
+The most convenient way to install (and the preferred way) is to use Python's pip installer.
+The basic syntax for this is: `"python -m pip install scons"`.
+Since this writes to system locations, you generally want to install as `"python -m pip install --user scons"`.
+You can also use pip to install in a virtualenv, but that topic is beyond the scope of this introduction.

+For Linux users, many distributions provide a packaged SCons, if you prefer to use the package manager to get SCons, that is fine too.
+For Red Hat users there is RPM package, install via `"sudo dnf install scons"` (or in some cases, `"sudo dnf install scons-3"`, or for older versions, substitute `yum` for `dnf`).
 In Ubuntu or other Debian based systems it is enough to run `"sudo apt-get install scons"`.
-If you are running another distribution, simply download the scons-XYZ.tar.gz package.
+If you are running another distribution, simply download the `scons-XYZ.tar.gz` package.
 Unpack this package, and change to the directory it creates.
-At this point, run - "python setup.py install".
+At this point, run - `"python setup.py install"`.
 Your SCons installation should now be ready.
-You can test it by running "scons --version".
+You can test it by running `"scons --version"`.
 If the install has worked, a Copyright notice and version statement should be displayed.

 ## The SConstruct Syntax

 Every project using SCons must have a SConstruct file.
 This file directs the operation of the build.
 The format of the SConstruct file should be familar for Python users.
-Other uses will be interested in knowing that names are case sensitive, comments can be started with a pound(#) and continue until the end of the line.
+Other uses will be interested in knowing that names are case sensitive, comments can be started with a pound (`#`) and continue until the end of the line.
 Also, indentation matters in the SConstruct and should only be used under specific circumstances which we will discuss later.

 ### Comments

-Comments in the SConstruct file begin with a pound('`#`') and last to the end of the line.
+Comments in the SConstruct file begin with a pound (`#`) and last to the end of the line.
 Comments may be placed on the same line as SConstruct commands, but still last to the end of the line.

 ### Data